INHERITANCE OF SHADOW SERIES

 Let us get one thing straight, I love my mum.
 A lot.
 It’s just saying it out loud feels impossible.
 I can’t get those kind of words out without being told I sound sarcastic, my brain just blocks that kind of emotional stuff from coming out my mouth.
 Something inside me just doesn’t let the words out, so I do it sideways instead.

 I help with the businesses, make dinner and look after mum.
-It is my way of saying, “She means the world to me, and you’re my favourite human,” without actually choking on getting the words out and having them sound sincere.
+It is my way of saying, “She means the world to me, and that she is my favourite human,” without actually choking on the words and having them sound insincere.

 I know I'm not an easy person to know at times.
-I get told I'm too loud, too fast, and my brain always feels like it’s doing twelve things at once and none of them are “sit still”.
-Teachers always label me disruptive, distracted, sassy and even rude.
-Its never my intention, I dunno, maybe they are right.
-All I know is it’s just who I am, I don’t mean to be.
+I’m always being told I'm too loud, too fast, but my brain always feels like it’s doing twelve things at once and none of them are “sit still”.
+My Teachers always label me disruptive, distracted, sassy and even rude.
+It’s never my intention, I dunno, maybe they’re right.
+All I know is it’s just who I am, I don’t mean to be and I am trying.

-Mum has her shops, the charity she helps at, and me, but it feels like she is holding her whole life at arm’s length so it can’t hit her again.
+Mum has her shops, the charity we volunteer at, and me.
+But it feels like she is holding her whole life at arm’s length so it can’t hit her again.
 Yeah, I know about that.
-I wasn’t blind.
+Just because I was 12, doesn’t mean I was blind.
 I knew what was going on, and now I’m older, I vowed to never let anyone ever hurt my mum again.

 But I also want her properly happy, not just putting her life on hold, worried and keeping herself busy.

 Then George turned up.
 Awkward, serious.
-He notices tiny things and misses obvious ones, is just a little weird at time, same as me.
-I watch him line up his food or go quiet when the room's too loud and it feels like looking at an older, more tired, much uglier version of me.
-I would never admit this to his face, obviously, but I like him, and I trust him.
-He makes my mum smile with her whole face and he looks at her like she's something impossible and brilliant.
+He notices tiny things and misses obvious ones, honestly he’s a little weird at times, but, that’s the same as me.
+I watch him line up his food or go quiet when the room's too loud.
+Sometimes when I look at him it feels like im looking at an older, more tired, much uglier version of myself.
+I’d never admit this to his face, obviously, but I like him, and I trust him.
+Something about having him around, it just feels right, like it’s meant to be and it just feels safe, you know?
+And he makes my mum smile with her whole face.
+I see the way he looks at her with that intense look he has and you know what, I notice how she looks at him too.